 At a tender age, a baby is born clean without sufficient bacteria flora which should digest breast milk.
 Most bacteria that are found in 4 weeks baby are proteobacteria.
 This triggers the production of gas which causes pain to an infant.
 Lots of proteobacteria make your baby fart excessively and cry.

 With time, as you continue breastfeeding your child, they will pick good bacteria to help digest the food appropriately.
-Probiotics are the best way to stop farting of children since probiotics balance the bacteria in the baby’s gut.
-We highly recommend Evivo probiotics for babies to fix this issue.
+Probiotics are the best way to stop farting in children since probiotics balance the bacteria in the baby’s gut.
+We highly recommend Evivo Probiotics for babies to fix this issue.

 Improper feeding techniques